mossmatters/mossmattersweb/projects/_posts/2022-05-01-PotentialGraduateProjects.md

 # Potential Graduate Student Projects

 If you are interested in joining the lab as a Ph.D. or Master's student, please look over the following projects.
 These are projects for which funding or data currently exists, and are also a way to help focus your research interest statement when applying to graduate school.
+These projects are not set in stone - I will work with all students to develop research questions matching their interests.

 Use the [Google form here](https://forms.gle/H2c4uY4qF3a9sfnYA) to express your interest in joining the lab.
 I will review potential graduate student applications in October, and will invite the best candidates to apply to work in my lab before December 1, for fall admission the following year.
 You can find more information about applying at the [TTU Graduate School](https://www.depts.ttu.edu/gradschool/) and the [TTU Department of Biological Sciences](https://www.depts.ttu.edu/biology/academics/graduate/prospective-students/) websites.